NMA93/Accessibility-Designer-Guide/docs/Architecture/content-and-language.md

  We speak of easily accessible language whenever we need to describe a topic in a simplified way to make it more understandable to a wider audience.
 Therefore it is important that we enable all users to understand the content of a page.
 Generally we can define two categories of accessible language.

 ### Understandable Content
-To make content accessible to a wider range of users, including people with disabilities, it is simply a matter of avoiding technical terms. **Technical terms require prior knowledge in most cases.
+To make content accessible to a wider range of users, including people with reading difficulties, it is simply a matter of avoiding technical terms. **Technical terms require prior knowledge in most cases.
 This should never be assumed.**

 ### Easy-to-read
 But sometimes it is not enough to avoid technical terms.
 There can be various reasons for this:

 - When medical information is made available to a broad public, technical terms are often avoided.
-Nevertheless, people with disabilities may find it difficult to understand such texts.
+Nevertheless, people with reading disabilities or other disabilities may find it difficult to understand such texts.

 - People who are not fluent in a foreign language find it difficult to understand a text even if technical terms are not included.